Proximal Humerus FractureBy Nigel Chua

 The orthopedist will then insert a rod-shaped nail into the hollow centre of the humerus bone, known as the medullary canal and held in place with surgical screws.
 This splints the fracture from the inside to hold it steady.

-Intramedullary nails are typically selected when / for a two part or three part proximal humerus fracture, or if there is also damage to the humeral shaft below.
+Intramedullary nails are typically selected for a two part or three part proximal humerus fracture, or if there is also damage to the humeral shaft below.

-A shoulder hemiarthroplasty (also means partial shoulder replacement), involves removing the humeral head and replacing it with a metal implant.
+A shoulder hemiarthroplasty (partial shoulder replacement), involves removing the humeral head and replacing it with a metal implant.

 The shoulder head "ball" is then attached to the top of the stem.

-Maybe it is an anatomical neck fracture, a four-part fracture, a fracture dislocation, or the rotator cuff may have also been damaged.
+Most of the time, a shoulder hemiarthroplasty is done where the fracture is especially complex or if other treatment methods have failed.
+This may occur with an anatomical neck fracture, a four-part fracture, a fracture dislocation, or if the rotator cuff has also been damaged.

 Total Shoulder Arthroplasty

-A total shoulder arthroplasty refers to where both parts of the shoulder joint are replaced (the arm and the body part where the arm attaches to part).
+A total shoulder arthroplasty is when both parts of the shoulder joint are replaced (the arm, and the body part where the arm attaches).